-It’s an age-old question – why use an agency for your marketing?
+It’s an age-old question – why use an inbound marketing agency?

 Don’t worry – here at Prodo we’re realists.
 We realise not every business will benefit from using an agency so we’d like to think this is the closest thing you’re going to find to an impartial take on the question (written by an agency).